Table of Contents

-Today, SRT is enhancing the delivery of healthcare in many ways:
+SRT is enhancing the delivery of healthcare in many ways:

-- Improves care and healthcare staff efficiency: In addition to being useful for patients and residents, voice interactive technology is useful to senior and post-acute care staff, notes a HealthTech article.
+- Improves care and healthcare staff efficiency: In addition to being useful for patients and residents, voice interactive technology is useful for senior and post-acute care staff, notes a HealthTech article.
 Staff can use it to triage patient or resident needs and medication requests, instead of physically going into a room to communicate.
 Overall, voice recognition can reduce the challenges of information exchange and data collection and free up healthcare staff to focus on core tasks and improve efficiency.

 - Helps with language barriers: Leading voice recognition software supports automatic real-time translation for multiple languages, and transcription and translation for 60 languages.
-This makes SRT quite usefully for patients who cannot communicate traditionally.
+This makes SRT quite useful for patients who cannot communicate traditionally.

 - Captures the patient’s voice: Voice data can provide valuable, valid and reliable evidence about how the patient is doing.
 Voice notes captured during consultations is an important source of voice data in healthcare.
 These recordings of patient voice in healthcare can be organized and used for future medical references, or to know the reasons behind positive and negative feedback.
 According to a Forbes article published last year, “The patient’s voice will become a source of data not altogether different than blood pressure, temperature and other vital signs”.